Startup Team – How to Make One Work in 4 Steps

 The thing is: there won’t be a 100% perfect match for you.
 There is no ideal new-hire.

 But the process of hiring someone is much simpler if you know exactly what you are looking for.
-What is that you expect, but also what can you offer?
+What is it that you expect, but also what can you offer?

 Is good educational background enough for you to hire a candidate?
 A fresh out of college youth will share the same passion as you for proving themselves and will embrace all challenges.
 On the other hand, you might seek experience; someone who will serve as a sort of a mentor for you.
 A candidate who knows the rules of the game, what it takes for a business to be successful and what mistakes to avoid.